hash-ir/case-study/README.md

 ```

 ### Create a directory (in main)
-1. Create a directory with your name
+1. Create a directory with your name (in the main branch)
 2. Add files inside the directory
 3. Commit and push the changes (in the main branch)